GenChangHSU/2021_Fall_Introduction_to_Theoretical_Ecology/2021_Fall_Intro_to_Theo_Eco.md

 # Course Information {-}

 <p style = "font-size: 24pt; margin-bottom: 5px; margin-top: 25px; text-align: center"> **IMPORTANT ANOUNCEMENT!!!** </p>
-The first three weeks of this course will be online.
+The first two weeks of this course will be online.
 We will host the two modules of this course (i.e., 2-hr lecture and 1-hr practice) on different platforms.
 We will use Google Meet for the lecture section [(link here)](https://meet.google.com/nzd-cdjp-kbt){target="_blank"}.
 To mimic an environment where we can provide one-on-one coding advice, we will use Gather Town for the hands-on practice section [(link here)](https://gather.town/app/osrqFSf0a7q0I6uo/TheoreticalEcology){target="_blank"}.
 Please login in advance to make sure it is working; learn how to use Gather Town [here](https://www.youtube.com/watch?v=89at5EvCEvk){target="_blank"}.

 For those who wish to enroll manually, please join the first lecture and stay online afterward.
 Since we have moved to a larger classroom due to COVID-19 regulation, we can accommodate more students.
 We have asked students to introduce themselves (e.g., research interest and familiarity with R; 1-2 minutes) during the first time we meet online, so please also be prepared if you wish to enroll.